 - The birth in a hospital is up to 700 thousand roubles ($11,000).

-Roman Bikbulatov, a lawyer from Ekaterinburg, pointed out that the average cost for a substituted pregnancy is about 1,5 million roubles ($23,525).
+Roman Bikbulatov, a lawyer from Yekaterinburg, pointed out that the average cost for a substituted pregnancy is about 1,5 million roubles ($23,525).
 The cost is higher in Moscow, where it may cost up to 3,5 million roubles ($55,000).
-Moscow clinics usually require the mother to live in the city for the whole term of her pregnancy, which adds substantial accommodation costs.
+Moscow clinics usually require the mother to live in the city for the whole term of her pregnancy, thus adding substantial accommodation costs.
 Besides, it’s unknown how many IVFs the mother will need to get pregnant.

-A consultant for the fertility clinic “AtraVita” from Moscow stated that the average price for surrogacy in their clinic is around 2,5 million rubles (USD $39,200).
+A consultant for the fertility clinic “AtraVita” from Moscow stated that the average price for surrogacy in their clinic is around 2,5 million rubles (USD $39,000).
 It includes IVF, prenatal care, and legal support.
 It does not include accommodation and costs of food (just partly during the first 5 weeks).
-The consultants admitted that it takes around 3-6 months to find a suitable surrogate mother.
+The consultants say it takes around 3-6 months to find a suitable mother.

-AIF.ru lists the following steps that parents would need to go through to complete the process:
+AIF.ru lists the following steps that parents need to go through to complete the process:

-- Finding a surrogate mother.
+- Find a surrogate mother.
 They can do it themselves or use a mother recommended by the clinic.

-- Finding an egg donor or a sperm donor.
-In cases where one of the parents is sterile, they need to obtain genetic material from a donor, which would add extra costs.
+- Find an egg donor and/or a sperm donor.
+In cases where one of intended parents is sterile, they need to obtain genetic material from a donor, which would add extra costs.

 - Medical screening.
 Parents and the future surrogate mother undergo a health screening prior to being matched with each other.